 - 1. Both parties agree in writing to waive the resolution meeting; - 2.
 After either the mediation or resolution meeting starts, but before the end of the 30-day period, the parties agree in writing that no agreement is possible; - 3.
-If both parties agree in writing to continue the mediation at the end of the 30-day resolution period, but later the parent(s) or adult student or school withdraws from the mediation process.
+If both parties agree in writing to continue the mediation at the end of the 30-day resolution period, but later the parent(s) or student who is an adult or school withdraws from the mediation process.